A declining population: is it a problem?

 We create a policy solution to supporting the older population that doesn't require working the younger generation into the ground.
 Savings on antenatal care and childcare are re-routed to retirees.
 Improvements in productivity and clever financial solutions help to fund the care of older people.
 Even better, radical distributions of wealth mean we have fewer billionaires in favour of no poverty and quality care for older people.

-Lots of younger people don't experience the financial devastation of having children, so they work shorter weeks, revolutionise the way that we live our life, find innovative ways to spend their money.
+Lots of younger people don't experience the financial burdens of having children, so they work shorter weeks, revolutionise the way we live our life, find innovative ways to spend their money.
 They invest in their own retirement and in the exploration of their passions.

 A life emerges that leaves keeping up with the Joneses far behind.
 The idea of the family and the roles within it is fluid.
 People have the mental, physical, and financial space to be creative and innovative.